 - Designed more for a desktop than a laptop

 This is a well designed, premium looking little microphone that pairs well with any laptop for better audio.
-It’s the main alternative to the more popular Blue Snowball.
+Inside, it is designed with a large condenser diaphragms of 25mm so you can be confident that the audio you record will be clear and accurate.

 It comes with a built in tripod that is also removable and it connects to your device via a USB like all the other microphones.
 This particular model does not have any pro features like a mic gain control or ability to change the direction of the sound pick up.